muratk3n/thirdwave/en/tweets/2020/week20e.md

 paramount.
 If there is anything inherently better with women around COVID crisis fighting, it has to be this.

-If you are *really* looking for something.
+If you are *really* looking for a reason to qualify this (true) leadership success.

 "@ProSyn